iacantek/ad/src/main/java/ch/hslu/sw10/exercise2/README.md

 | 2         | 40'000'000 | 0-999 | 6390.191 ms |
 | 3         | 40'000'000 | 0-999 | 6516.999 ms |

+# Maximum Depth of Java Call Stack

+Determine maximum call stack size:

+    public class RecursiveCallStackOverflow {
+        static int depth = 0;

+        private static void recursiveStackOverflow() {
+            depth++;
+            recursiveStackOverflow();
+        }

+        public static void main(String[] args) {
+            try {
+                recursiveStackOverflow();
+            } catch (StackOverflowError e) {
+                System.out.println("Maximum depth of the call stack is " + depth);
+            }
+        }
+    }

+## Call Stack Size

+### My Call Stack Size

+The call stack size can be fetched with the following command.

+    $ java -XX:+PrintFlagsFinal -version | grep ThreadStackSize

+In my case it's set at 2MB.

+    intx ThreadStackSize = 2048

+Which leads to the following call stack size:

+    Maximum depth of the call stack is 43445

+### Default Call Stack Size

+By default, the JVM allocates a 1MB thread stack size.

+    intx ThreadStackSize = 1024

+With a 1MB stack, approximately 10000 to 20000 method calls can be made before hitting the maximum depth, assuming each stack frame uses around 100 bytes.

+    Maximum depth of the call stack is 21792

+###  Increase Call Stack Size

+The maximum depth can be increased by allocating more stack space for the thread using the -Xss JVM parameter:

+    $ java -Xss2m RecursiveCallStackOverflow

+With a 2MB thread stack size, here’s the output:

+    Maximum depth of the call stack is 49522

 <style>
     tr {
         color: black;